xarray/osgverse/README.md

 4. osgVerse_Test_Mesh_Process: a mesh process and topology builder example.
 5. osgVerse_Test_Physics_Basic: a physics world example supporting rigid bodies & kinematics, requiring Bullet3.
 6. osgVerse_Test_Shadow: a test for shadow algorithm debugging and optimizing.
+7. osgVerse_Test_CubeRtt: a quick test for render-to-cubemap (6 faces) demonstaration.
+8. osgVerse_Test_Pipeline: a program for simple cases and compatiblity tests of osgVerse pipeline.
-7. osgVerse_Test_Pbr_Prerequisite: a quick utility to pre-compute global PBR textures and save them to IBL osgb files.
+9. osgVerse_Test_Pbr_Prerequisite: a quick utility to pre-compute global PBR textures and save them to IBL osgb files.
-8. osgVerse_Test_Paging_Lod: a quick utility for paged LOD file combination and testing.
-(UNUSABLE)
+10. osgVerse_Test_Paging_Lod: a quick utility for paged LOD file combination and testing.
-9. TBD...
+11. TBD...

 #### OSG-style Plugins
 1. osgdb_verse_ept: a plugin for massive point cloud paging and rendering based on Entwine.